ye-yu/rafolwen.github.io/projects/a0869826e52b137814754de6aed8c93d/content.md

 ```
 , and this will be passed into `list` to create a new list.

-The advantage of stream is that the collect operation can be postpone and all operations can be made dynamic.
+The advantage of stream is that the collect operation can be postponed and all operations can be made dynamic.

 ```python
 stream = Stream.of(...)